comatory/www/content/log/2023-05-11_exhaustive-switch-statements-in-typescript.md

 This example shows you how the exhaustive `switch` statement can be made to work with non-primitive types such as JavaScript object.

-On top of this, the `absurd` function also throws - this mean not only you get error from Typescript compiler but you also get one from the Javascript runtime.
-However this might be something you might _not_ want to do, it depends on your use case.
-Perhaps you'd like to log the error to your logging service.
+On top of this, the `absurd` function also throws.
+This means not only you get error from Typescript compiler, but you also get one from the JavaScript run-time, however this might be something you might _not_ want to do.
+It depends on your use case, perhaps you'd like to log the error to your logging service instead.

+_Tip: when using `absurd` with `throw` in React, it will trigger error boundary._

 This pattern might not fit everyone.
 It requires developers to always add `absurd` function to their default case.
-Abstracting it away is possile but I think it makes the code more opaque.
+Abstracting it away is possible, but I think it makes the code more opaque.
 It might look out of place in some code bases, the concept feels more aligned with functional style of programming.

 But for those who like to have their execution paths well covered I would say it's a good approach.
 This pattern could be supported by linter where each `switch` would require calling `absurd` in the default case.